goFrendiAsgard/No-CMS/doc/tutorial/user_layout.md

   ![Layout Section](images/user_layout_section.png "Figure 1.
 Layout Section")

 * Image
   Here you can change Site logo and favicon.
-Actually you can also use [Configuration Management](user_configuration.md) to change site logo and favicon setting.
+Alternatively, you can also use [Configuration Management](user_configuration.md) to change site logo and favicon setting.
   ![Image Section](images/user_layout_image.png "Figure 2.
 Image Section")

 * Configuration
-  Here you can change several layout-related configuration value, such as: Site title, Site slogan, and site footer
+  Here you can change several layout-related configuration value, such as: Site title, Site slogan, and site footer.
+Alternatively, you can also use [Configuration Management](user_configuration.md) to change site title, slogan and footer.
   ![Configuration Section](images/user_layout_configuration.png "Figure 3.
 Configuration Section")